-The leachate monitoring system has been successfully installed at Waitomo District Landfill, enabling comprehensive reporting.
+The leachate monitoring system has been successfully installed, enabling comprehensive reporting.

 The Waste Management and Minimisation Plan 2024 has been completed and adopted by Council on 25 June 2024.

 Waste minimisation programs are currently being implemented in schools through the Enviro Schools initiative and the Paper for Trees program.
 Additionally, contact has been initiated with Para Kore (Zero Waste) to build relationships with Marae that are not yet involved.